-- colon infection, which can be caused by organisms, such as a bacteria or virus
+- colon infection, such as with bacteria or a virus

 - ischemic colitis, an inflammation of the colon due to decreased blood flow to that area

-- diverticulitis, caused by inflammation of bulges in the wall of the colon
+- diverticulitis, which occurs when there is inflammation of bulges in the wall of the colon

 - inflammation of the colon due to radiation

 - the abnormal movement of food or waste in the digestive tract

 - irritable bowel syndrome (IBS)

 - a prolapsed hemorrhoid

 - a rectal abscess

 - rectal gonorrhea